 Price: Prices are per person based on double occupancy, quoted in US dollars, and are set well in advance of the trip departure date.
 Our prices vary depending on a variety of cost factors, with peak travel dates being the most expensive.
 Prices may change during the course of the year.
 You can always find the most current prices on our website, or by calling us.
 Once you book your trip, your price is guaranteed.
 Prices cover land costs only; they do not include airfare to and from the trip.
 Trip prices include baggage transfers, porterage and all ground transportation during your trip.
 Please see the web page for each trip for the specific details for all items included in the trip price for each specific trip as they do vary depending on the trip.

 Trip Deposits: Deposits may be made on our website via credit card on PayPal and/or by check, money order, wire transfer in US dollars or a major credit card.

 Paying Your Balance: The balance of your trip cost is due 95 days before the start date of your trip.
 We automatically bill the credit card on file when the balance is due, unless otherwise instructed.
 Balances may be paid by PayPal, check, money order, wire transfer in US dollars or by major credit card.
 If final payment is not received when due, Right Path Adventures reserves the right to cancel your reservation.

-Travel Insurance Policy: We will require Travel Insurance for all 2022 and future Right Path Adventure tours and suggest putting your trip fees on a credit card that offers comprehensive travel insurance protection.
+Travel Insurance Policy: We will require Travel Insurance for all 2022 and future Right Path Adventure tours.
 Given the active nature of our vacations—and your lifestyle—we know unexpected things that could impact your trip!

 No one likes to think about what could go wrong on vacation, travel insurance may help protect your investment from unforeseen circumstances before and during your trip such as: